Waban station

 Waban station is a surface-level light rail station on the Massachusetts Bay Transportation Authority's Green Line D branch, located just south of Beacon Street at Waban Square in the Waban section of Newton, Massachusetts.
 The station is located below grade; access to both platforms is via Wyman Street on the outbound side of the tracks or a stairway from Beacon Street.
-Waban station was made accessible in October 2024; additional reconstruction is planned to begin in 2026.
+Waban station was made accessible in October 2024; additional reconstruction is planned.
 It is the least-used station on the D branch, averaging 545 daily boardings by a 2011 count.